kyverno/website/content/en/docs/Installation/_index.md

 ### Roles and Permissions

-Kyverno creates several Roles and RoleBindings, some of which need to be customized to allow access to sensitive cluster-wide resources.
+Kyverno creates several Roles, ClusterRoles, RoleBindings, and ClusterRoleBindings some of which may need to be customized depending on additional functionality required.
+To view all ClusterRoles and Roles associated with Kyverno, use the command `kubectl get clusterroles,roles -A | grep kyverno`.

 #### Roles

-Kyverno requires the following permissions:
+Kyverno creates the following Roles in its Namespace:

-* create and update select resources in its namespace (e.g. `Lease` used for leader elections) and some cluster-wide resources (e.g. `ValidatingWebhookConfiguration` used for registering and managing webhooks).
-* create, update, delete, get, list, and watch Kyverno custom resources such as `ClusterPolicy`.
+- `kyverno:leaderelection`: create, delete, get, patch, and update Leases to handle high availability configurations. get, list, patch, update, and watch Deployments so it can manage the Kyverno Deployment itself.
-* view, list, and watch resources to apply validation policy rules during background scans.
-* create, update, delete, get, list, and watch resources managed via [generate policy](/docs/writing-policies/generate/) rules.
+- `kyverno-cleanup-controller`: get, list, watch, create, and update Secrets. get, list, and watch ConfigMaps. create, delete, get, patch, and update Leases.

+#### RoleBindings

-Kyverno creates the following roles that are bound to the `kyverno-service-account` ServiceAccount.
+Kyverno creates the following RoleBindings:

-{{% alert title="Tip" color="info" %}}
-Use `kubectl get clusterroles,roles -A | grep kyverno` to view all Kyverno roles.
-{{% /alert %}}

-**Cluster Roles**
+- `kyverno:leaderelection`: manage leases for leader election across replicas
+- `kyverno-cleanup-controller`: manages permissions bound to the ServiceAccount used by the cleanup controller

+#### ClusterRoles

-Beginning in 1.8.0, Kyverno uses [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to search for and combine ClusterRoles which apply to Kyverno.
+Kyverno uses [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to search for and combine ClusterRoles which apply to Kyverno.
 The following `ClusterRoles` provide Kyverno with permissions to policies and other Kubernetes resources across all Namespaces:

-* `kyverno`: top-level ClusterRole which aggregates all other Kyverno ClusterRoles
+- `kyverno`: top-level ClusterRole which aggregates all other Kyverno ClusterRoles
-* `kyverno:policies`: manages policies, reports, generate requests, report change requests, and status
+- `kyverno:policies`: manages policies, reports, generate requests, report change requests, and status
-* `kyverno:view`: views all resources
+- `kyverno:view`: views all resources
-* `kyverno:generate`: creates, updates, and deletes resources via generate policy rules
+- `kyverno:generate`: creates, updates, and deletes resources via generate policy rules
-* `kyverno:events`: creates, updates, and deletes events for policy results
+- `kyverno:events`: creates, updates, and deletes events for policy results
-* `kyverno:userinfo`: query Roles and RoleBinding configurations to build [variables](/docs/writing-policies/variables/#pre-defined-variables) with Role information.
+- `kyverno:userinfo`: query Roles and RoleBinding configurations to build [variables](/docs/writing-policies/variables/#pre-defined-variables) with Role information.
-* `kyverno:webhook`: allows Kyverno to manage dynamic webhook configurations
+- `kyverno:webhook`: allows Kyverno to manage dynamic webhook configurations
+- `kyverno-cleanup-controller`: allows the cleanup controller to manage webhooks, cleanup policies, and CronJobs it creates to perform the actual cleanup.

-Because aggregated ClusterRoles are used, there is only one ClusterRoleBinding named `kyverno` which binds the `kyverno` ClusterRole to the `kyverno-service-account` ServiceAccount.
+Because aggregated ClusterRoles are used, there is only one ClusterRoleBinding named `kyverno` which binds the `kyverno` ClusterRole to the `kyverno` ServiceAccount.

-**Namespaced Roles**

-The following `Roles` provide Kyverno with permissions to manage select resources in the Kyverno Namespace:

-* `kyverno:leaderelection`: manage leases for leader election across replicas

-For each `Role` a `RoleBinding` with the same name as the `Role` is used to bind the permissions to the `kyverno-service-account`.

-**Role aggregators**
+#### Role aggregators

 The following `ClusterRoles` are used to extend the default `admin` role with permissions to view and manage policy resources via [role aggregation](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles):

-* `kyverno:admin-policies`: allow `admin` role to manage Policies and ClusterPolicies
+- `kyverno:admin-policies`: allow `admin` role to manage Policies and ClusterPolicies
-* `kyverno:admin-policyreport`: allow `admin` role to manage PolicyReports and ClusterPolicyReports
+- `kyverno:admin-policyreport`: allow `admin` role to manage PolicyReports and ClusterPolicyReports
-* `kyverno:admin-reportchangerequest`: allow `admin` role to manage ClusterReportChangeRequests and ClusterReportChangeRequests
+- `kyverno:admin-reportchangerequest`: allow `admin` role to manage ClusterReportChangeRequests and ClusterReportChangeRequests
-* `kyverno:admin-generaterequest`: allow `admin` role to manage GenerateRequests
+- `kyverno:admin-updaterequest`: allow `admin` role to manage UpdateRequests

 #### Customizing Permissions